By Jerry Del Priore

 After the ML Gators’ high school fall season concluded, three notable players picked up a good measure of college interest.

-Among them are Kayla Bridgeman/Lab Museum (‘19—Columbia, LIU, Wagner and New Rochelle), Kiya Marquez/Lab Museum (‘20—Wagner, Queens, Hunter, Liberty, Buffalo, NYIT, SUNY Canton and Buffalo St.) and Dasha Goodman/Lab Museum (’19—SUNY New Paltz, Buffalo St., Canton, and Clarkson, Five Towns, American International and Hunter).
+Among them are Kayla Bridgeman/Lab Museum (‘19—Columbia, LIU, Wagner and New Rochelle), Kiya Marquez/Lab Museum (‘20—Wagner, Queens, Hunter, Liberty, Buffalo, NYIT, SUNY Canton and Buffalo St.) and Dasha Goodman/Lab Museum (’19—SUNY New Paltz, Buffalo St., Canton and Clarkson, Five Towns, American International and CUNY Hunter College).

 Lloyd believes the extra playing time gave his girls a leg up in the college recruiting process.